 8 a.m.
 Wake up and stumble to the stove to make a coffee.
 I carried my steaming cup out onto the treehouse porch where I wrapped myself in the white linen duvet from my bed.
 Now what?
 It was me, a cup of coffee and another 24 hours to fill.

 8:15 a.m.
 I was starting to stress about all this relaxation again so I texted a friend with my dilemma.
 He suggests I find something productive to do like digging a big hole in Lynne's front lawn.

 8:16 a.m.
 Make the mistake of first asking Lynne if I can dig a hole in her lawn.
 I'm met with resistance.

 7:00 p.m.
 Suddenly it's 7 p.m. and I have no idea how I got here.
 I can remember falling asleep in a chair, on a couch and in another chair.
 I also wrote 2 articles for Lee Valley and I know they were good but I don't really remember writing them.
 They just sort of burst out of my fingers.

 7:05 p.m.
-Now it’s time to stack rocks with Lynne who has been completely absent during my stay.
+Now it's time to stack rocks with Lynne who has been completely absent during my stay.
 Meet Dan who has helped build the incredible cabin, bathroom and treehouse.
-Stacking rocks is like the perfect relaxation technique for someone who isn’t sure how to relax.
-You aren’t really doing anything productive but at the same time it takes a lot of concentration and you do end up with something at the end.
+Stacking rocks is like the perfect relaxation technique for someone who isn't sure how to relax.
+You aren't really doing anything productive but at the same time it takes a lot of concentration and you do end up with something at the end.
 Either a stack or a pile of rocks.
 I highly recommend stacking rocks anytime, anywhere, if you want to relax.
-I think it would be especially helpful at the workplace or while waiting in line at the grocery store.
+I think it would be especially helpful at the workplace or while waiting in line to get your driver's license.

 7:30 p.m.
 Make simple dinner of pesto and linguine, retire to the cabin this time where my boyfriend the barn beam and I just stare at each other.